entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 - On Windows this can happen simply because your laptop restarted.
 See [Windows Hyper-V IP Changes](#hyper-v-ip-changes) below.

 ## Windows Development
+### Multipass loses control of VMs
+**Q: What do I do if Multipass cannot access my VMs?**

+**A:** The most common symptoms include an `IP=UNKNOWN` entry when issuing a `multipass list` and any attempts to stop or shell into the VM will fail.

+Internet Connection Sharing (ICS) is a Windows service that provides Internet connectivity to virtual machines and its `hosts.ics` file can occasionally get corrupted.
+Restarting the host laptop or desktop should remedy this but a quicker and simpler fix is to shutdown any VMs using the hypervisor (Hyper-V or VirtualBox), remove the `hosts.ics` file from `Windows/System32/drivers/etc` using elevated privileges, and then restart the VM(s).
+You can examine the `hosts.ics` file first to check if it is well-formed or if it contains spurious numbers or letters rather than clean IP to VM-NAME mappings.

 ### Hyper-V IP Changes
-**Q:** My Entando installation stops working when I restart Windows.
-How can I fix this?
+**Q: My Entando installation stops working when I restart Windows.
+How can I fix this?**

 **A:** The basic issue is that Windows Hyper-V makes it difficult to set a static IP for a VM.
 (See this [forum post](https://techcommunity.microsoft.com/t5/windows-insider-program/hyper-v-default-switch-ip-address-range-change-ver-1809-build/m-p/261431) for details.)
 As discussed [above](#network-issues), Entando's ingress routes rely on an fixed IP address and will break if the IP address changes after initial installation.
 Here are a few options to solve this issue, short of modifying your router or network switch settings: